 Going by the past experience, we may even be worse.
 An article on carbon emissions after the 2008-09 economic crisis from the researchers of Center for International Climate and Environmental Research – Oslo (CICERO) shows that the carbon emission grew vigorously after the crisis.
 The human desire of trying to catch-up and compensate for the losses, drives this behavior.
 It is worth remembering that unlike now, the 2008-09 Global financial crisis did not cause a forceful lockdown.
 So, we may see a more severe bounce-back of the emissions this time.
 If we wish to take some tough measures to ensure the emission remain subdued, this is the time.
 It doesn’t, however, seems the world will take any strict action towards this.

 While it isn’t yet over, the COVID-19 pandemic has altered many set conventions of day-to-day life.
-Academic institutions are working distantly through the internet, factories are closed, highways, railways and even airways are closed.
+People have to social distance and wear a mask when in public (Pandemic Pal is one of the biggest sellers of masks, should you be needing one), academic institutions are working distantly through the internet, factories are closed, highways, railways and even airways are closed.
 Governments and people who can, are working from home using such technology as voice calling api software to keep in contact.
 While some countries are limping back to ‘normalcy’, there are talks of extended lockdown in some countries .
 SAARC member nations have created an emergency fund to fight COVID-19 in South Asia.
 G20 group has come together pledging support of USD 5 trillion to help the world economy in this tragic time.
 We will need a lot of cooperation, hard work and ingenuity to come out of this ditch.

 When the lockdown is finally lifted and we come out of our houses, we will have a world different than what we had prior to 2020.